EdgeNet-project/edgenet-legacy-2024/docs/README.md

 ### Tenant Resource Quota
 To bill their customers and prevent excessive use, cloud providers put resource quotas on their tenants and limit their usage.
 In the Kubernetes, resource quotas can be put on namespaces.
 EdgeNet also supports hierarchical namespaces.
 Combining these two EdgeNet allows tenant's resources to be propagated hierarchically.

-The HNC (Hierarchical Namespace Controller) project also implements this functionality however, there is no requirement for a quota to be attributed to each namespace.
+The [HNC](https://github.com/kubernetes-sigs/hierarchical-namespaces) (Hierarchical Namespace Controller) project also implements this functionality however, there is no requirement for a quota to be attributed to each namespace.
 Since it creates logical problems in multi-tenant environments, EdgeNet makes it compulsatory to assign resource quotas to namespaces.

+### Variable Slice Granularity
+Slicing in EdgeNet context, refers to the allocation of a larger pool of resources into smaller portions.
+Each portion is exclusively assigned to a tenant.
+This resource is generally a node in the cluster exclusively designated for a tenant.
+This is called Node-level-slicing.
+However, in some cases, a node might be too large to be used efficiently.
+For instance, a node can be underutilized by a tenant where the whole node is allocated.
+For such cases, EdgeNet implements Sub-node-level-slicing.
+Which exclusively divides and allocates resources for tenants.

+EdgeNet implements an automatic mechanism to create slices for tenants.
+These slices can be at the node-level or sub-node-level.

 ### Kubernetes Custom Resources
 EdgeNet extends the Kubernetes API server instead of modifying a fork of it.
 In this way, the EdgeNet can work with different versions of Kubernetes and the repository doesn't need to be updated for every change in Kubernetes' main repository.
 This is done by having CRDs (Custom Resource Definitions) and custom controllers.
 CRDs in Kubernetes are the most straightforward methods of adding extra functionalities.
 EdgeNet comes with different CRDs for functioning which will be explained in the next chapter.

 ## Components of EdgeNet
-EdgeNet adds [custom resource definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRDs) to Kubernetes to extend its capabilities to edge computing.
-We have divided these components into 3 groups.
-Please refer to the following list of components:
-* Multitenancy
+As discussed to flexibly add functionalities to the Kubernetes API server without the burden of updating the codebase, EdgeNet introduces novel  [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+We have devised 4 major categories for EdgeNet and assigned the CRDs to their places.
+However, this classification does not fully differentiate CRDs.
+For instance, the Selective Deployment CRD is used in both federation and location-based node selection category.
+Here are the categories and their associated CRDs:
+* CRDs for multi-tenancy features
     * [Tenant](custom_resources.md#tenant)
     * [Tenant Resource Quota](custom_resources.md#tenant-resource-quota)
     * [Subnamespace](custom_resources.md#subnamespace)